ncsurobotics/srv/README.md

-conan remote add bincrafters https://api.bintray.com/conan/bincrafters/public-conan mkdir build cd build conan install .. --build boost opencv cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=1 .. cd ..
+conan remote add bincrafters https://api.bintray.com/conan/bincrafters/public-conan mkdir build cd build conan install .. --build boost --build opencv -s cppstd=11 cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=1 .. cd ..
 # The file `compile_commands.json` is optional and only useful if you are using an IDE.